Mental Health Facilities Miller, SD

 Avera Saint Lukes Behavioral Health Unit - 73.4 miles from Miller, SD

 Avera Saint Lukes Behavioral Health Unit is a mental health treatment center in Aberdeen, South Dakota, located at 305 South State Street, part of the 57401 zip code.
-Avera Saint Lukes Behavioral Health Unit provides hospital inpatient treatment and telemedicine/telehealth.
-Avera Saint Lukes Behavioral Health Unit also offers activity therapy, group therapy and behavior modification to seniors 65 or older, children / adolescents and adults.
+Avera Saint Lukes Behavioral Health Unit provides telemedicine/telehealth and hospital inpatient treatment.
+Avera Saint Lukes Behavioral Health Unit also offers behavior modification, trauma therapy and psychotropic medication to children / adolescents, young adults and seniors 65 or older.
 Avera Saint Lukes Behavioral Health Unit supports transitional age young adults.
-Avera Saint Lukes Behavioral Health Unit also provides chronic disease/illness management, integrated primary care services and suicide prevention services.
+Avera Saint Lukes Behavioral Health Unit also provides suicide prevention services, chronic disease/illness management and integrated primary care services.

 Learn More